w3f/polkadot-wiki/docs/learn/learn-xcm.md

 3. **Asymmetric**: XCM messages, by default, do not have results that let the sender know that the message was received - they are 'fire and forget'.
 Any results must be separately communicated to the sender with an additional message back to the origin.
-4. **Agnostic**: XCM makes no assumptions about the nature of the Consensus Systems between which the messages are being passed.
+4. **Agnostic**: XCM makes no assumptions about the nature of the consensus systems between which the messages are being passed.
 XCM as a message format should be usable in any system that derives consensus.